rikikoo/lem_in/README.md

 path3:
 s - 1 - 5 - 6 - t
-compatible with path2
+compatible with none of the following paths

 path 4:
 s - 3 - 4 - 2 - 1 - 5 - 6 - t
-compatible with no other path
+compatible with none of the following paths
 ```

-## ANT DISTRIBUTION
+### Ant distribution
 Starting from the shortest path, we try adding one (compatible) path at a time and calculate the amount of turns for every path combination.
 Once the combo with the minimum amount of turns has been found, we print the moves out using those paths.